gtema/slides/rust_keystone/rust_keystone.rst

 Roadmap
 -------

-- Make KeystoneNG additional deployment component (to be tightly intergrated with Rust OSC)
+- Make KeystoneNG additional deployment component (to be tightly integrated with Rust OSC)

 - take care of advanced auth: